swift-server/guides/ubuntu.md

 ### Build Binaries

 The first step is to build your app locally.
 The easiest way to do this is with Docker.
 For this example, we'll be deploying SwiftNIO's demo HTTP server.
-Start by cloning project locally.
+Start by cloning the repository.

 ```sh
 git clone https://github.com/apple/swift-nio.git
 cd swift-nio
 ```

 Once inside the project folder, use the following command to build the app though Docker and copy all build arifacts into `.build/install`.
-Since this example is using Ubuntu 18.04, the `-bionic` Docker image is used.
+Since this example will be deploying to Ubuntu 18.04, the `-bionic` Docker image is used to build.

 ```sh
 docker run --rm \